 To add texture to the rat tail, I hot glued a piece of string onto the very end and then wrapped it around the tail, hot gluing it in place every few spirals.

 Once you reach the end, hot glue to secure.
-Use a giant safety pin to attach onto the wearer.
+Use a giant safety pin to attach to the wearer.